JUNIPER BERRY OIL

 Plant Description

-Juniperus indica is a large deciduous shrub or small tree, ultimate branchlets densely arranged, straight, and usually four-angled.
-Leaves both scale-like and awl or needle-like; awl-like leaves (3mm), awl-like leaves (3mm), spreading, present on lower branches; scale-like leaves less than l.5mm, over lapping in four ranks, present on terminal branches.
-Seed cone ovoid, 6-13mm, erect, greenish-brown when young, and later turns blue.
-Fruiting occurs from May-August.
+Juniper Berry (Juniperus indica) is a large temporary shrub or small tree whose ultimate branchlets are densely arranged, straight, and usually four-angled.
+Leaves are both scale-like and awl-like- or needle-like; awl-like leaves (3mm), awl-like leaves (3mm), spreading, present on lower branches; scale-like leaves less than l.5mm, overlapping in four ranks, present on terminal branches.

-Juniperus indica is a Sinu-Japanese element that is found throughout Nepal within the altitudinal range of 3300m to 4500m.
-It prefers open and rocky slopes and sometimes forms pure forests in lower sub-alpine regions.
+Juniperus berry (Juniperus indica) is a Sinu-Japanese element that we can find throughout Nepal within the altitude range of 3300m to 4500m.
+It prefers open, rocky slopes and sometimes forms pure forests in lower sub-alpine regions.

 Extraction